-There is no question that being a consumer of health and nutrition information is difficult.
-We live in an information age, and this is both a blessing and a curse.
-There is more information available than ever before, but the sheer magnitude of it and the conflicting nature of it can cause mass confusion.
+It’s quite understandable that people are nutritionally confused these days.
+We live in an information age, which can be both a blessing and a curse.
+There is more advice available than ever before, but the sheer volume of it and the conflicting nature of it can cause mass confusion.

 Note: Information provided on this website is for general dietary purposes only and is not intended to be construed as personal medical advice.
 Please consult your physician for medical advice pertaining specifically to you.